October 6, 2021

 There are numerous boat rental services, both for those who want to operate the boat themselves and others who just want to take a ride.

-It's also a nice little town for walking, sightseeing, and tiki bar hopping.
+The town of Sebastian has kept its charm, and is a nice little town for walking, sightseeing, and tiki bar hopping.

 The welcome sign into Sebastian has been a fixture for as long as I can remember.
 It hasn't been updated in awhile.